Flow-github/bbo-front/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Install the project in a local folder with the command "git clone https://github.com/Flow-github/bbo-front.git" Launch the command "npm install" in the root folder of the project Launch the server with the command "npm start"
+Go to the url http://localhost:4200

+this project use NodeJs v22.3.0